 A person can only be listed on a database when there has been a breach of a lease and either:

 - the tenant owes money which is more than the bond, or

 - there is a court order ending the tenancy because of the breach.

 Information stored in a database can only relate to the breach and can be stored for up to three years.

 What should my owner or agent be telling me?

 When you apply to rent a property, the owner or agent must provide you with details of any tenancy database they use.
-If the database contains information about you, the owner or agent must tell you, including who listed the information and how you can have the information changed or removed.
-For more information about databases, see A Guide to the Residential Tenancy Commissioner (pdf, 736.4 KB).
+The owner or agent must advise if the database contains information about you.
+This includes who listed the information and how you can have the information changed or removed.
+For more information about databases, see A Guide to the Residential Tenancy Commissioner (PDF, 952.2 KB).

 This page has been produced and published by the Consumer Building and Occupational Services Division of the Department of Justice.
 Although every care has been taken in production, no responsibility is accepted for the accuracy, completeness, or relevance to the user's purpose of the information.
 Those using it for whatever purpose are advised to verify it with the relevant government department, local government body or other source and to obtain any appropriate professional advice.
 The Crown, its officers, employees and agents do not accept liability however arising, including liability for negligence, for any loss resulting from the use of or reliance upon the information and/or reliance on its availability at any time.